Srinivasaimandi/playwright-automation-demo/README.md

 > npm install

 **Running the scripts**
-- run the below command to run all the scripts
+- run the below command by updating the SUITE_NAME with the respective values
-> npx playwright test --project demo
+  - demo : to run all scripts
-- run the below command to run the ui scripts
+  - ui-demo : to run the ui scripts
-> npx playwright test --project ui-demo
-- run the below command to run the api scripts
+  - api-demo : to run the api scripts
-> npx playwright test --project api-demo
+> npx playwright test --project SUITE_NAME --headed

 [1]:https://www.geeksforgeeks.org/install-node-js-on-windows/